chainstack/docs/docs/operations/fabric/tools.md

 Place the PEM certificate container in the directory that was created at the previous step when you unarchived the exported organization identity file.

-#### Export the peer connection profile

-1. On Chainstack, navigate to your network.
-1. Select your node.
-1. Click **Export**.

-This will export the peer connection profile in JSON.

 #### Run the fabric-tools Docker container

 ``` sh